OpenDAoC/OpenDAoC-Core/SRD/04_Item_Systems/Equipment_Slot_System.md

 ## Overview

+**Game Rule Summary**: The equipment system determines where you can place different types of items on your character and what restrictions apply.
+Each equipment slot has specific rules about what can go there - you can't put a sword in your boot slot or a helmet on your hand.
+Some equipment choices affect others, like how equipping a two-handed weapon prevents you from using a shield.
+Understanding these rules helps you build effective equipment combinations and avoid conflicts when gearing up.

 The equipment slot system manages the placement and restrictions of items on a character.
 Each slot has specific requirements and limitations, with some slots affecting others (e.g., two-handed weapons preventing shield use).

 ## Core Mechanics

 ### Equipment Slot Definitions

+**Game Rule Summary**: Your character has multiple equipment slots for different types of gear.
+Weapon slots include your main hand, off-hand/shield, two-handed, and ranged weapons.
+Armor slots cover your head, chest, arms, legs, hands, and feet.
+Jewelry slots provide magical bonuses without taking up armor space.
+Some special slots like quivers store ammunition, while the mythical slot is for high-level special items.

 #### Available Equipment Slots
 ```csharp